 Trucking Company Violations Uncovered in the Investigation

 The vast majority of the time, trucking company violations are not readily apparent after the collision.
-Whether the issue is falsified logbooks, driver’s qualifications, the condition of the tractor and trailer or other problem, it usually requires in-depth analysis to uncover and prove independent negligence by the trucking company.
+Whether the issue is falsified logbooks, driver’s qualifications, the condition of the tractor and trailer, or other problems, it usually requires in-depth analysis to uncover and prove independent negligence by the trucking company.

 Often, the company will fight hard to conceal the infractions of the company.
 Fortunately, the best trucking accident attorneys are well-versed in the regulations and techniques to avoid discovery by the defense.